kg4zow/rm2-scripts/rmbackup/README.md

 * `pdf` = whether or not to download `.pdf` files for each notebook.

     The program *downloads* these files using the tablet's built-in web interface.
-Normally this is only available when connecting to the tablet via USB, however there are ways to "hack" the tablet so the web interface is available over wifi.
+Normally this is only available when connecting to the tablet via USB, however there are ways to "hack" the tablet, such as ...

+    * [webinterface-onboot](https://github.com/rM-self-serve/webinterface-onboot/) makes the tablet enable the web interface when `xochitl` (the "app" running on the tablet) starts.
+This is needed for the rM1, however it *might* not be needed on the rM2.

+    * [webinterface-wifi](https://github.com/rM-self-serve/webinterface-wifi) makes the web interface available over wifi.
+Normally it can only be accessed via the USB cable.

+        **This one can be dangerous.** The tablet's web interface is not encrypted and has no authentication, so if you do this, anybody on your wifi network will be able to browse, download, and upload documents on your tablet, and you won't know anything about it while it's happening.)

+    * Other "hacks" are listed on the [remarkable.guide](https://remarkable.guide/tech/usb-web-interface.html) site (which is a good place to get started if you're interested in "hacking" on reMarkable tablets).

+    I'm not a *huge* fan of hacks like this which modify the `xochitl` binary itself, but if you *really* want to be able to download PDF files over wifi, these seem to be the only choice.

-* `pdf_wifi` = whether or not to allow PDFs to be downloaded when connecting to an IP address other than `10.11.99.1`.
+* `pdf_wifi` = whether to download PDFs when connecting to the tablet using an IP address other than `10.11.99.1`.
+If this is not `true`, the script won't even *try* to download PDFs if connected to the tablet via wifi.

-    This should only be set to `true` if your tablet has been "hacked" so the web interface is available over wifi, *and* you plan to download PDF files.
+    This should only be set to `true` if your tablet has been "hacked" so the web interface is available over wifi, and you plan to download PDF files.

 * `git_commit` = whether or not to run "`git commit`" after sync'ing files and creating or updating any archives.

-    The program will check for a "`.git/`" directory first.
+    The program will check for a "`.git/`" directory first, and will throw an error if the directory does not exist.
+Only set this to `true` if the git repo is ready to go.
+(See below for details.)

 * `git_push` = whether or not to run "`git push`" after running "`git commit`".